-Rosh Pinah is a mining town in the southern part of Namibia, about 200 kilometres south of Keetmanshoop.
+Rosh Pinah is a mining town in the southern part of Namibia, about 200 kilometers south of Keetmanshoop.
 In a bid to make a solid contribution towards the healthcare of the rapidly growing town, Skorpion Zinc contributed more than N$4 million to the rehabilitation and upgrade of Rosh Pinah State Clinic and construction of a satellite facility at Tutungeni.

-It is one thing to come into a community and build infrastructure you consider best for the people, but it is far more beneficial to invest in their real needs and in projects that will leave a lasting impression.
+It is one thing to come into a community and build the infrastructure you consider best for the people, but it is far more beneficial to invest in their real needs and in projects that will leave a lasting impression.
 In line with Vedanta Zinc International's value system, BMM is committed to a sustainable socio-economic transformation and developmental agenda.

 At Vedanta Zinc International we regard the community as part of our extended family and design our community-based engagement around the third sustainability pillar of Vedanta: "Adding and sharing value".
-We aim to assist with the communities targeted for empowerment so they become self-sufficient.
+We aim to assist the communities targeted for empowerment so they become self-sufficient.